voqal/voqal/README.md

 ### Commentary

-The benchmarks show that the Voqal Assistant works best with `Meta-Llama-3.1-405B-Instruct-Turbo` in Edit Mode and `gemini-1.5-flash-latest` in Idle Mode.
+The benchmarks show that the Voqal Coder works best with `Meta-Llama-3.1-405B-Instruct-Turbo` in Edit Mode and `gemini-1.5-flash-latest` in Idle Mode.
 Further work also needs to be done to improve the performance of the unified diff format-based editing as diff-based editing enables faster and more cost-effective editing.
 Diff-based editing is currently disabled as it is not yet production-ready.